Vaccinium oxycoccos: Distribution and habitat

 Vaccinium oxycoccos is a widespread and common species occurring broadly across cooler climates in the temperate Northern Hemisphere, including northern Europe, northern Asia and northern North America.

 It is an indicator of moist to wet soils which are low in nitrogen and have a high water table.
 It is an indicator of coniferous swamps.
 It grows in bogs and fens in moist forest habitat.
 It grows on peat which may be saturated most of the time.
 The soil in bogs is acidic and low in nutrients.
 The plant's mycorrhizae help it obtain nutrients in this situation.
 Fens have somewhat less acidic soil, which is also higher in nutrients.
 The plant can often be found growing on hummocks of Sphagnum mosses.

 Ecology

 In North America, other species found in this forest understory habitat include leatherleaf (Chamaedaphne calyculata), bog rosemary (Andromeda glaucophylla), bog laurel (Kalmia polifolia), pitcher plant (Sarracenia purpurea), Labrador tea (Rhododendron groenlandicum), cloudberry (Rubus chamaemorus), rhodora (Rhododendron canadense), glossy buckthorn (Rhamnus frangula), sundew (Drosera spp.), cottonsedge (Eriophorum virginatum and E. angustifolium), and species of sedge and lichen.
-The plant easily colonizes bog habitat that has recently burned.
+The plant easily colonizes bog habitats that have recently been burned.
 It survives fire with its underground rhizomes.